Five More Considerations when Networking for a Board Position

 Think creatively and meaningfully and find ways to manufacture opportunities to meet the people you want to meet.

 For example, can you volunteer in your ideal board’s organisation?
 Or connect with them on social media (LinkedIn is great for these purposes)?
-How about actually asking for introduction to them via a mutual contact?
+How about actually asking for an introduction to them via a mutual contact?

 4. You only get out what you put in